kevin-eberhardt/data-science/notebooks/task_2/models/scaler_results.md

 - ANN
 - SVM

-Scaling is not useful for following models:
+Scaling is not useful or improves results significantly for following models:
 - Random Forest
 - Gradient Boosting
 - Linear Regression